aorandexiaohai/CFreeLib/Readme.md

         3) Thread pool
         ...

-    All the components are both separate.
+    All the components are separate.
 For example, if you want to use DoubleList, run the following:
         cd DoubleList
         cp ../FormatHelper/build_environment.py .